Getting Christmas cards sent out every year is a big job. Use this checklist to take the stress out of it and get it done!

 No matter what you decide, make sure you plan the time for putting them all together so they are ready to go in the mailbox on December 1st!

-Now, please excuse me while I go stuff a few envelopes and send another nagging email to The Maestro about the Christmas letter.
+Now, please excuse me while I go stuff a few envelopes and send another nagging email to my husband about the Christmas letter.

 To design your own card at Minted, click here: Minted Holiday Cards.